 The Master of Public Health (MPH) is a multi-disciplinary professional degree program for graduate level practical training.
 It provides grounding in foundational public health knowledge and core competencies, as well as depth of training in concentration areas of specialized public health practice.
-The MPH with a concentration in Occupational Safety and Health focuses on evaluating and providing interventions to reduce risk of injury and illness using ergonomics, human factors, and wellness for future, current and past workers.
+The MPH in Occupational Safety and Health focuses on evaluating and providing interventions to reduce risk of injury and illness using ergonomics, human factors, and wellness for future, current and past workers.

 The MPH in Occupational Safety and Health prepares students to:

 - Evaluate occupational health risk in work settings.

 - Implement theoretical models relevant to Occupational Health risk evaluation in the lab or field.

 - Appraise experimental designs to appropriately address specific research questions in the field of Occupational Health.

 - Synthesize knowledge of analytical techniques with theoretical models in Occupational Health to solve field problems.

 - Develop and defend research plans appropriate for industrial or academic audience.

 - The introductory Integrated MPH Core classes, along with students of all MPH concentrations, for exposure to foundational principles and methods in public health practice